Logo Barenbrug

 Clover rust

-Clover rust is caused by the fungus Uromyces trifolii-repens and is found occasionally on clover throughout NZ.
-It can cause loss of forage quality.
+Clover rust is caused by a complex of rust species in the Uromyces genus and is sometimes found on clover throughout NZ.
+It can reduce forage quality.

 more